bvversoz/FD_Gsheets/README.md

 1. Click on the '**puzzle**' icon in your browser toolbar
 2. Click on the '**settings gear**' icon at the bottom of the pop up.
 "Manage Extensions"
-3. select "Keyboard Shortcuts"
+3. select "**Keyboard Shortcuts**"
-4. locate the "satellites" Web Extension.
+4. locate the "**Satellites**" Web Extension.
-5. Press the key combination that you want to use as your shortcut.
+5. Press the key combination that you want to use as your shortcut. for ex. [ cmd + a ]
 6. Click on "**update**" to confirm your changes.

-Once you have set your keyboard shortcut, you can use it to open the PFD Google Sheets Integration & Material Manager at any time.
+Once you have set your keyboard shortcut, you can use it to open the **Satellite Snippet** web extension at any time!

 ## Use Cases and Value Propositions

-The PFD Google Sheets Integration & Material Manager can be used for a variety of use cases, such as:
+The PFD Google Sheets Integration & Material Manager (**Satellite Snippet**) can be used for a variety of use cases, such as:

 - Storing and managing code snippets, images, and files
 - Creating custom notes and documentation for products
 - Importing and exporting data to Google Sheets
 - Integrating with other development tools like JetBrains IntelliJ and VS Code
+- Viewing Images
+- Prompt Engineering (**Chat GPT**)

 The value propositions of the PFD Google Sheets Integration & Material Manager include: